ViniciusCestarii/GymPassBack/README.md

 ## Functional requirement Rfs (Requsito funcionais) (funcionalidade)

-- [x] Hable to register
+- [x] Able to register

-- [x] Hable to authenticate
+- [x] Able to authenticate

-- [x] Hable to get user perfil
+- [x] Able to get user perfil

-- [x] Hable to get the number of check-ins of the user
+- [x] Able to get the number of check-ins of the user

-- [x] Hable to user get user check-ins historic
+- [x] Able to user get user check-ins historic

-- [x] Hable to user search for near gyms
+- [x] Able to user search for near gyms

-- [x] Hable to user search gyms for name
+- [x] Able to user search gyms for name

-- [x] Hable to user check-in in a gym
+- [x] Able to user check-in in a gym

-- [x] Hable to validate user gym check-in
+- [x] Able to validate user gym check-in

-- [x] Hable to register gyms
+- [x] Able to register gyms

 ## Business rules RNs (Regras de negócio) (condições ao requisito funcional)